dreikanter/ruby-bookmarks/README.md

 ### Misc

-If there is a nice gem, but it is difficult to classify it with existing bookmarks groups, or it is still one of his kind, put it here
+If there is a nice gem, but it is difficult to classify it with existing bookmarks groups, or it is still one of his kind, put it here.

 - [Prawn](https://github.com/prawnpdf/prawn) — fast, nimble PDF generation.
 - [Dalli](https://github.com/mperham/dalli) — high performance Memcached client for Ruby.